Smith & Wesson’s Perfect Summer Savings Program Begins Tomorrow at 9:00am Calibers

-At the Range The 9C1’s promise of comfortable shooting proved to be true.
+The 9C1’s promise of comfortable shooting proved to be true.
 The compact grip frame provides enough room for a full three-finger grip.
 The shock-absorbing backstrap is effective at reducing felt recoil.
 This was especially true when using standard pressure rounds.
 It felt more like shooting a .380 than a 9 mm.
 For anyone looking for a low-recoil defensive option, the 9C1 would provide a good choice without reducing the caliber size.

 The slide requires the usual amount of grip strength and pressure to cycle as most mid-sized 9 mm pistols.
 The magazine release has a smooth surface but it’s easy to locate and operate.
 The blued-steel magazines are constructed in-house by FMK instead of a third-party vendor.
 They’re sturdy, well constructed and all four of the test samples, including a 10-round version, locked tightly and dropped freely.